Living as honorable finishers

 If we are in Christ, the epitome of honorability, we also become honorable people.
 Some of those who used to insult us because of Jesus may even change their minds when they see how we handle the insults.
 They would understand it if we got angry and fought back, but if we carry our cross like Christ carried his, they notice, and some of them will be impressed with our courage.

 When that happens, we give Christ all the credit.
 We know that we were no tougher than anyone else to start with, and we didn't build our endurance by working hard on it.
 We were no more likely to be loyal to the death than Peter was when he tried it in his own strength.
 But now that the Spirit of Christ has moved into us, we are finishers, and we will make it to the finish line because we are in Christ and he is in us.

 That can work for anyone who invites Christ in.
 Ever since the game-changer when Jesus carried his cross and sent the Holy Spirit, all his followers have what it takes to rise above any opposition God allows to come to us.
-If we used to be shy or even if we never had the guts for anything hard, the change in us now is all the more obvious.
+If we used to be shy or even if we never had the guts or discipline for anything hard, the change in us now is all the more obvious.
 It shows that the strength is not coming from our own toughness but from the living Christ inside us, changing us at the deepest levels of our personality where we can't change ourselves.
 Honorability is largely "guts."
 Carrying the cross was a very gutsy thing for Jesus to do.